Simulating Open Quantum Systems Using Hamiltonian Simulations: Preliminaries

 \section{Preliminaries}

 This paper uses capital letters for matrices and a curly font for superoperators.
-In particular, the identity map (superoperator) is denoted by $\mathcal{I}$ and the density operator (matrix) is represented by $\rho$, which is a positive semidefinite (PSD) matrix with $\mathrm{Tr}(\rho)=1$.
-The vector or matrix 2-norm is denoted by $\|\cdot\| $: When $\vv$ is a vector, its 2-norm is denoted by $\|\vv\|$, and when $A$ is a matrix, its 2- norm (or operator norm) is denoted by $\| A\| $.
+In particular, the identity map (superoperator) is denoted by $\mathcal{I}$ and the density operator (matrix), which is a positive-semidefinite (PSD) matrix with $\mathrm{Tr}(\rho)=1$, is represented by $\rho$.
+The vector or matrix 2-norm is denoted by $\|\cdot\| $: when $\vv$ is a vector, its 2-norm is denoted by $\|\vv\|$ and when $A$ is a matrix, its 2-norm (or operator norm) is denoted by $\| A\| $.

 The trace norm (or Schatten $1$-norm) of a matrix $A$ is $\norm{A}_1=\Tr\left[\sqrt{A^{\dag}A}\right]$.
 Given a superoperator $\mathcal{M}$ that acts on operators (matrices in this paper), the induced $1$-norm is